TritonDataCenter/rfd/rfd/0021/README.md

 read-in by `scrubber0`.
 But will `scrubber0` store it in `Moray`?
 If we upgrade and then downgrade `scrubber0` what will it do with the new inconsistency objects that it does not (necessarily) recognize?
-If inconsistency objects get store in their own `Moray` bucket, will they also be checked for consistency by `scrubber0` (or the `scrub-agents`)?
+If inconsistency objects get stored in their own `Moray` bucket, will they also be checked for consistency by `scrubber0` (or the `scrub-agents`)?